Stockton High Street

 Stockton and the Railways

-The opening of the Stockton and Darlington Railway in 1825 brought about further significant increases in the trade and population of Stockton as lead from the dales could now be quickly brought to the town along with coal from mines in the Bishop auckland.
+The opening of the Stockton and Darlington Railway in 1825 brought about significant increases in the trade and population of Stockton as lead from the dales could now be quickly brought to the town and coal from the mines in the Bishop Auckland area could now be brought to the port.
 The history of this famous railway to Stockton can be traced by those who explore the town.

-It was the extension of the Stockton and Darlington line to Middlesbrough in 1830.
+It was the extension of the Stockton and Darlington line across the Tees by means of a suspension bridge en route to Middlesbrough in 1830 that resulted in the birth and growth of Middlesbrough as a town.
 Middlesbrough was six miles nearer to the sea than Stockton and had many advantages over the old heart of Teesside.
-A nineteenth century writer records the change in Stockton’s fortunes;
+A nineteenth century writer records the change in Stockton’s fortunes:

 “Vessels now anchor at Middleburgh snug and comfortable, which before strove to mount the river and reach Stockton after overcoming the sad surf tossed over the bar by the easterly gales; so that Stockton as a maritime place has become insignificant”

-John Walker – Man of the Match
+John Walker – The Man of the Match

-Walker’s day book for the period 1825 to 1826 shows that he was regularly selling mixtures of combustible materials in the form of separated powders to young men and to a gunsmith from his Chemist and Druggist outlet in the High Street.
+Walker’s day book for the period 1825 to 1826 shows that he was regularly selling mixtures of combustible materials in the form of separated powders to young men and to a gunsmith from his chemist and druggist outlet in the High Street.
 In 1826 while at his home on the Stockton Quayside experimenting with a mixture of these combustible materials he happened to scrape the mixing stick against his hearth which caused the stick to catch fire.

 Walker’s scientific mind was quick to realise that the substance used in this way could have a number of potential applications and he appears to have handed out bundles of matchsticks dipped in the substance to various people in Stockton.
 Walker seems to have perfected the mixture consisting of specific portions of Potassium Chlorate and Antimony Sulphide as he put the substance on sale in April 1827 in the form of friction matches.
 They came supplied with a piece of folded sandpaper for scraping against.
 The price was a shilling plus 2d extra for the tin.
 The sandpaper was supplied free.

 A Stockton solicitor by the name of Mr Hixon was the first buyer, purchasing a tin box containing one hundred.
-The day book records the sale of what Walker described as Sulphurata Hyper-Oxygenata Frict though at a later stage he renamed his invention ‘Friction Lights’.
+The day book records the sale of what Walker described as ‘Sulphurata Hyper-Oxygenata Frict’ though at a later stage he renamed his invention ‘Friction Lights’.
 Walker’s first matches were made of paste board which was later replaced with three inch wood splints cut by elderly people in the neighbourhood who were generously paid by the chemist.

 In 1830 Walker was visited by Michael Faraday who is thought to have encouraged Walker to patent his invention.
-Sadly Walker seemed to have no interest in developing a wider market for his development and in 1830 his idea was taken on board by a Londoner called Samuel Johnson who patented the friction lights as Friction Matches.
-Johnson termed the matches Lucifers, which is perhaps appropriate because he was a bit of a devil for taking all the credit for the invention of a Stockton man.
+Sadly, Walker seemed to have no interest in developing a wider market for his development and in 1830 his idea was taken on board by a Londoner called Samuel Johnson who patented the friction lights as ‘Friction Matches’.
+Johnson termed the matches ‘Lucifers’, which is perhaps appropriate because he was a bit of a devil for taking all the credit for the invention of a Stockton man.